 This Principle of Community is an essential and fundamental idea.
 The degree to which it is perceived among a group of individuals is a strong measure of the strength of that team.
 When we are in a space where our opinions and ideas are valued and we feel comfortable around our colleagues, it becomes the optimum environment to foster learning.
 It brings the best out of us.
 We grow not only as individuals, but also as a group.
 In fact, the development of science is a collective collaboration of like-minds working with the same passion and goals – A Scientific Community.

-WHAT IS THE CHEMISTRY HELP CENTRE?
+WHAT IS THE CHEM-Aid CENTRE?

-HOW DOES THE CHEMISTRY HELP CENTRE OPERATE?
+HOW DOES THE CHEM-Aid CENTRE OPERATE?

-The Chemistry Help Centre is a tutoring program that is run by numerous volunteers that have excelled in the courses they are tutoring.
+The Chem-Aid Centre is a tutoring program that is run by numerous volunteers that have excelled in the courses they are tutoring.
 Many of the tutors are completing programs in chemistry or have taken higher year chemistry courses.
 The volunteers have participated in training to ensure effective communication and assistance when presented with problems.
 Tutoring is a great way for students to pursue their passion in chemistry while gaining valuable experience in effectively communicating their ideas in a teaching scenario.
-The Centre will operate in a hybrid format: in-person (in EV264), and through Discord (link is provided at the bottom of the page), which we have set up to give tutors and tutees the best environment for learning while ensuring all rules are followed.
+The Centre will operate in a hybrid format: in-person, and through Discord (link is provided at the bottom of the page), which we have set up to give tutors and tutees the best environment for learning while ensuring all rules are followed.
 The tutoring program operates on a drop in system where students can join a tutor any time they’re available, schedule for tutors shown below.